Intro to Chemical Signaling and Communication by Microbes

 The response to a particular signal can be very straightforward, but there can be differences between different cell types and in different conditions for a number of reasons:

-Signaling in single-celled organisms
+Signaling in Single-Celled Organisms

-The information below was adapted from OpenStax Biology 9.0 and OpenStax Biology 9.4OpenStax Biology 22.1, Khan Academy Cell-cell signaling in unicellular organisms, and Wikipedia Quorum sensing.
+The information below was adapted from OpenStax Biology 9.0 and OpenStax Biology 9.4OpenStax Biology 22.1, Khan Academy Cell-cell signaling in unicellular organisms, and Wikipedia “Quorum sensing”.
 All Khan Academy content is available for free at www.khanacademy.org

-While the necessity for cellular communication in larger organisms seems obvious, even single-celled organisms communicate with each other.
+While the need for cellular communication in larger organisms seems obvious, even single-celled organisms communicate with each other.
 For example, yeast produce chemical signals that allow them to find mates.
 Some species of bacteria coordinate their actions in order to form large complexes called biofilms, or to organize the production of toxins to kill competing organisms.
 The ability of cells to communicate through chemical signals originated in single cells and was essential for the evolution of multicellular organisms.

-We will focus on a phenomenon called quorum sensing in bacteria, a phenomenon where individual bacteria monitor the density of their population; once the population reaches a specific density, the bacteria collectively change their gene expression and behavior at the same time.
-Quorum sensing is used to control a number of behaviors that would be difficult or even detrimental for one or a few bacteria to perform, but which become successful and highly adaptive if performed by a large group at the same time.
-Because the number of cells present in the environment (cell density) is the determining factor for signaling, bacterial signaling is named quorum sensing; in politics and business, a quorum is the minimum number of members required to be present to vote on an issue.
+Quorum sensing is used to control a number of behaviors that would be difficult or even harmful for one or a few bacteria to perform, but which become successful and highly adaptive if performed by a large group at the same time.
+Because the number of cells present in the environment (cell density) is the determining factor for signaling, this type of signaling is named “quorum” sensing; in politics and business, a quorum is the minimum number of members required to be present to vote on an issue.
 Behaviors regulated by quorum sensing include (but are not limited to):

 • formation of biofilms